veltzer/demos-lang-js/README.md

 ## number of examples

-Currently there are 541 examples in this repo.
+Currently there are 542 examples in this repo.
+145 javascript files.
+397 HTML files.

 Mark Veltzer, Copyright © 2013, 2014, 2015, 2016, 2017, 2018, 2019, 2020, 2021, 2022, 2023